Snack on Potato Bark while hiking or turn your bark into mashed potatoes with meat and vegetables for the evening meal!

 On the Trail:

-Combine all ingredients with water in pot.
+Combine all ingredients with water in pot and soak for 5 minutes.
 Cover pot and light stove.

 Bring